-2. In a large microwave safe bowl, add onions, carrots and celery.
-Cook in microwave about 4 minutes to soften.
+2. In a large microwave-safe bowl, add onions, carrots and celery.
+Cook in microwave for about 4 minutes to soften.

 4. Using the tip of a spatula, chop cauliflower into small pieces.
 Remove 2 cups of soup from pot and set aside.
 Puree remaining soup in pot.
 Either use a hand held blender and puree soup right in the pot or cool soup and add to a blender to puree.
 Work in batches.
 Must be cooled or it will spill over the top of the blender, when hot.
 Add pureed soup back to pot and stir in the 2 cups of soup set aside.
 Mix well.
 Or, you could puree the entire soup.
 It’s delicious that way too!